 Home sewing pattern companies use the same system, but traditionally draft their patterns with a B cup.

 Cup size nomenclature is related to bust circumference.
 The same cup size in the next largest bra or pattern size is given the previous letter.
 For example: The size C cup in a 34 bra is a size B cup in a 36 bra.
 The size B cup in a 36 bra is a size A cup in a 38 bra.

 Once the pattern size is determined, decide how much additional bust darting needs to be inserted into the front bodice of the pattern.

 If the woman is small busted, the bust darting may need to be reduced.

 Also check the bust area.
 The bust area of home sewing patterns is often not drafted into the grade-rule’s position.
 Refer to Post 77: Moving the Bust Area for more information.

 To increase the bust fit refer to the diagrams A and B on the left and right.

 I’ve finished editing a book that addresses these and other fit issues.
 Included is how grade rules work and how to develop patterns and grading coordinates to grade patterns to fit.
 All that is needed is a ruler, tracing paper, and a pencil.
 I hope to have the book finished by the end of the year.

 Grade rules are sets of complete body measurements, used to determine the fit through a range of sizes.
 If one knows how one’s body measurements differ from their best size in a grade rule, patterns from that grade rule can be graded to fit that person.

 The book contains over 400 pages.
-I will post when it is finished.
 More about that book and its series are at this link.

 © Laurel Hoffmann, 2018.